- Five new SeCo papers accepted for the ISWC 2021

 The Sampo portals listed below in the table have had millions of end users on the Web in total, suggesting feasibility and sustainability of the approach that has evolved gradually since 2002.
 The video below overvies the general idea on using Artificial Intelligence in Digital Humanities related to our work on the Sampo systems.

-The Sampo model with the underlying Linked Open Data infrastructure is explained in the video below (this video includes the former one as a part in the beginning):
+The Sampo model with the underlying Linked Open Data infrastructure in Finland are explained in the keynote presentation at the DCMI 2021 conference below:

 Paradigm Shift of Semantic Portals